gdevenyi/NeuroAnsible/README.md

 ## Prerequisites

-This ansible playbook was developed on Ubuntu 22.04 and likely works on all 22.04 variants (Ubuntu, Kubuntu, Lubuntu, etc.)
+This ansible playbook was developed on Ubuntu 22.04 and 24.04 and likely works on all variants (Ubuntu, Kubuntu, Lubuntu, etc.)

-Prerequiste to use this playbook is SSH access to a workstation you wish to configure.
+Prerequiste to use this playbook is installation of ansible.

 ## Software Requirements